-- Login to G Suite Admin console
+- Login to Google Workspace Admin Console

-It will take few seconds, and you will be asked to verify the domain ownership by one of the following methods.
+It will take a few seconds, and you will be asked to verify the domain ownership by one of the following methods.

 - Add TXT record